Dategad Fort Trek.

 History of Dategad

-Dategad also called as Sundargad is about 2,000 feet high above sea level, lays 3 miles north-west of Patan.
-It is one of the most important focuses for some miles and not ordered by any neighboring slope.
+Dategad also called as Sundargad is about 2,000 feet high above sea level, lies 3 miles north-west of Patan.
+It is one of the most important focuses for some miles and is not ordered by any neighboring slope.

-The climb is around 3 miles by an extremely steep hard way driving on to a level when there is a risky rising to the fort.
+The climb is around 3 miles by an extremely steep hard way driving onto a level where there is a risky of rising to the fort.
 The scarp is around 30 feet high, yet due to scattered rocks is in spots simple to climb.

 This entry contained a passage of a retiring pointed curve 10 feet high which has fallen in.
 Around twenty-rock-cut steps lead out on the top turning south partially up.
 In the corner of the fort is a picture of God Maruti.